Topstitch/developer-time-tracker/outline.md

 Wednesday

-ASK: FRANKENSTEIN LOGIN METHOD
-FIX LOGIN TESTS, FIX TIME ENTRY TESTS
+-ASK: FRANKENSTEIN LOGIN METHOD...could have put 0 or 1 or any integer in there by the logout button, it just needs something -FIX LOGIN TESTS, FIX TIME ENTRY TESTS
-* Math
+-Math
 -hidden field for dev id on time entry
 * Unit and Integration Tests
 * Fix any disasters